containers/crun-vm/README.md

     --ignition examples/ignition/config.ign
 ```

-You should now be able to login with the default `core` username and password
+You should now be able to log in with the default `core` username and password
 `pass`.

 ### SSH'ing into the VM